vashnavichauhan1825/vaspacxzilla-ecom/README.md

 From **Navbar**

 - navigate to the WishList/Cart page
-- navigate to the Home page back, click on the StormPoint logo
+- navigate to the Home page back, click on the vaspacxzilla logo
 - Log In/Log Out

   - Sign Up by following the link provided on the Log In page